Surrey, British Columbia: Events

 Attracting 15,000 people every February since 2004, WinterFest is a day of live music, sporting activities, food, and fireworks, held at the Central City Plaza.

 Since 1888, the town centre of Cloverdale has hosted the annual Cloverdale Rodeo and Country Fair at the Cloverdale Fairgrounds every May long weekend.
 The Fair is Canada's second largest rodeo, and it features 150 acre of family-oriented entertainment including agricultural/horticultural exhibits, a western tradeshow, parade, community stages, and the Pacific Northwest Firefighter Combat Challenge.

 Every year on April 13, the Sikh community celebrates Vaisakhi, which often includes a nagar kirtan, or parade, and free food is often handed out.
 It is the largest Vaisakhi parade outside India, growing from 100,000 attendees in 2008 to over 500,000 in 2019.

 Every October since 1991, Surrey has hosted the Surrey International Writers' Conference.
 This event brings established writers, agents, editors and publishers from all over the world to the Comfort Inn & Suites Surrey Hotel and Sheraton Vancouver Guildford Hotel in Guildford Town Centre.

-There are presently three live theatre venues in the City of Surrey in British Columbia as of January 2013: the Bell Centre for Performing Arts, the Chandos Pattison Auditorium and the Surrey Arts Centre.
+There are three live theatre venues in the City of Surrey in British Columbia: the Bell Centre for Performing Arts, the Chandos Pattison Auditorium and the Surrey Arts Centre.

 One of the lesser-known events in Surrey is the annual Nicomekl River Race.
 Every year, in early June, teams of four meet at Nicomekl Park in Langley, British Columbia to begin the race.
 Unlike most traditional boat races, the Nicomekl River Race requires that all boats be made by the participants.
 The racecourse extends from Nicomekl Park to Blackie Spit Park at Crescent Beach.
 The first team to reach the mouth of the river is awarded a prize of $1,000.
 Additional prizes are awarded to the most creative boat and costume.
 All proceeds go towards the BC Cancer society.

 News media

 In addition to news media from Vancouver, the community is served by The Surrey Now-Leader newspaper, and the Peace Arch News newspaper (for South Surrey).
 The city is also home to South Asian Broadcasting's ethnic radio station ReD-FM and the Asian Journal newspaper.

-The first Surrey-based English-language radio station, My Surrey FM 107.7 FM, was licensed by the CRTC in 2014 and is now Pulse FM 107.7 reporting about South of the Fraser news.
+The first Surrey-based English-language radio station, My Surrey FM 107.7 FM, was licensed by the CRTC in 2014 and became Pulse FM 107.7 reporting about South of the Fraser news.
 Radio India, another Indo-Canadian radio station, has its offices in Surrey.